-In 2023, industrial silver demand reached a new record high of 654 million ounces (Moz), driven largely by structural gains in clean energy technologies, particularly in the photovoltaic sector; industrial applications totaled 55% of demand.
-By comparison, coins and bars for investment, jewelry, silverware and photography combined account for 45% of demand.
+In 2024, industrial silver demand rose 4%, reaching another record high of 680.5Moz (21,165t), driven primarily by structural gains in the green economy from the photovoltaic and automotive sectors, as well as grid infrastructure development; industrial applications totaled 59% of demand.
+By comparison, coins and bars for investment, jewelry, silverware and photography combined account for 41% of demand.
+Demand was also boosted by artificial intelligence (AI) applications, which contributed to consumer electronics shipments growth.
 The white metal's unique properties make it nearly impossible to substitute and its uses span a wide range of applications.
 For example, silver is used in many industrial applications, from electrical switches and solar panels to chemical-producing catalysts, and is critical in new innovations helping to build a clean-energy future.
 Silver is a highly useful commodity with a steady demand stream.